 Next morning we woke up to see the sunrise but it was cloudy.
 Dikchen, the younger member of the Sherpa family brought tea for us.
 While enjoying the hot tea, I looked at the eastern side and a beautiful view caught me mesmerized.
 The sun was already up by then and the sunlight was coming through the thick clouds, illuminating the entire valley in front of us.
 It was a purely magical moment.
 The steps of the valley far away were looking like an artist’s pen work.
 We couldn’t catch a view of the Kanchenjunga today due to cloudy weather.
 So we decided to hike up to Tonglu which is located at around 10,070 ft. altitude.
 We had our breakfast and went out to find a guide.
 The way to Tonglu is the same as that of the school.
 On our way, we found frozen dew in the grasses making a beautiful crystal like art piece.

 The hiking path was moderately steep in both ascent and decent.
 It always feels nice to walk through the forests in a mountain.
 The calmness and silence fascinate me.
 As we hiked uphill, the temperature fell along with the increase of strong and cold wind.
-After a hike of around 2 hrs we reached Tonglu.
+After a hike of around two hours we reached Tonglu.
 We were tired and hungry again by then.
 There were very few home stays in Tonglu.
 We got into one such home stay and ordered for food.
 They served us soupy wai wai and omelette.
 All the items are costly, although the price can be justified due to the scarcity and difficulty of the food supply up there.
 Suddenly, I noticed few white drops falling from the sky.
 I couldn’t believe at first that I am witnessing a snowfall.
 Our guide asked us to hurry as the weather could become worse and it would be difficult for us to hike into the snow.
 We finished our food and started to go down.
 As the snowfall was increasing, we were very happy to experience it.
 The path had become bit muddy and slippery due to the snowfall.
 We managed to get down to our home stay amidst the snowfall.
 Everyone in the valley was happy as the snowfall happened after ten long years.
 The snowfall continued for the rest of day giving us the only option of staying inside.

 I woke up the next morning after hearing some faint noises outside.
 As I looked out of my window, I was spellbound.
 The entire Kanchenjunga range was visible and the snow-capped mountain was looking stunning in the light of dawn.
 I put on some warm clothes and went outside with my camera.
 The moment was unbelievable as with the rise of the sun, the colour of the white peaks were changing from white to orange and then gradually became red.
 Despite the temperature being around zero degree we all were enjoying the beauty of the nature.
 The entire valley was covered with snow and the first light of the sun was falling upon the Kanchenjunga.
 I felt like my trip was now complete after I witnessed this amazing phenomenon.
 As the sun rose up, we were all enjoying the snow.
-Few little kids were playing with them, people were happily posing in the snow.
+Few kids were playing with them, people were happily posing in the snow.
 The entire valley was looking so beautiful and different from the day before.
 I took some photographs of the valley.

-Our trip to Dhotrey was coming to end.
+Our trip to Dhotrey was coming to an end.
 We packed our bags and had our breakfast there.
 The Sherpa family was so lovely and caring, we didn’t feel any trouble.
 It was a beautiful trip with so many good memories to cherish.

 Wait for my next blog post.
 There are more stories to tell, more experiences to share.
 Meanwhile you can follow me on Instagram Or Facebook for more updates.
 Feel free to share this article on social platform.
 All photographs are copyrighted to © Koustav Ghosh